Soviet Air Forces: Cold War

 In 1945–46, the WPKA Army Air Forces became the Soviet Air Forces once again.
 Its capabilities increased, helped by Western transfer of technology: the downed Boeing B-29 Superfortresses in the Far East, and British transfer of Rolls-Royce Nene jet engines.
 The force became one of the best services of the Soviet Armed Forces due to the various types of aircraft being flown and their capabilities and the strength and training of its pilots.
 Its air defence arm became an independent component of the armed forces in 1949, reaching full-fledged force status in 1954 as the Soviet Air Defence Force.

 During the Cold War, the Soviet Air Force was rearmed, strengthened and modern air doctrines were introduced.
 At its peak in 1980, it could deploy approximately 10,000 aircraft, making it the world's largest air force of the time.

 The Soviet Air Force covertly participated in the Korean War.
 Twelve fighter divisions of 26,000 pilots participated in air-to-air combat with the U.S. and other Allied air forces, inflicting significant casualties.
 The 64th Fighter Aviation Corps supervised the Soviet interceptor forces.
-In order to keep their involvement a secret, Joseph Stalin ordered the Soviet Air Force MiG-15s participating in the conflict to fly with Korean People's Air Force and PLA Air Force markings, wear Chinese uniforms, and speak only Chinese phrases over radio in the air.
+In order to keep their involvement a secret, Joseph Stalin ordered the Soviet Air Force MiG-15s participating in the conflict to fly with the Korean People's Air Force and PLA Air Force markings, wear Chinese uniforms, and speak only Chinese phrases over radio in the air.